Azure AD integration

 • Navigate to Enterprise Applications > Add an Application > Non-Gallery Application.

-• Pick a name for your application and click the Add button.
+• Pick a name for the Kpow instance that you are securing and click the Add button.

 • You should now be in the dashboard for the Kpow application.